 Statement

-I am a Cornish artist inspired by the beauty found in decay.
-The allure of weathered, deteriorated surfaces and derelict buildings captivate me, prompting me to respond through clay as my medium.
-I craft layered and textured ceramic vessels, utilising slips, underglazes, and textured glazes that evoke the essence of abandoned walls that are adorned with peeling paint and graffiti.
-By distorting and deconstructing my vessels, I explore the relationship between form and imperfection, highlighting the contrast between carefully made and intentionally flawed.
-These distortions also mirror the conditions of the structures and objects that I observe, for example, the boarded-up windows, and the discarded, crushed spray cans that have lost their original forms.
-Photolithography plays a crucial role in my creative process; I incorporate photographs that I take of these aged structures as a way of preserving and immortalizing their fragile states, capturing fleeting moments in time and sparking conversations about their histories.
+By distorting and deconstructing my vessels, I explore the relationship between form and imperfection, mirroring the conditions of the structures and objects that I observe, like boarded-up windows, and the discarded, crushed spray cans that have lost their original forms.
+Photolithography plays a crucial role in my creative process; I incorporate photographs that I take of these aged structures as a way of preserving and immortalising their fragile states, capturing fleeting moments in time and sparking conversations about their histories.

 Bio